-- 6.3.4.8.
-Conditions for Mass and Concentration Adjustments for Recycled Water.
-Prior to any allocation of recycled water use adjustments to the massbased or concentration-based effluent limitations in Table 2 (see Provision 4.1.7), the Discharger shall satisfy all of the following conditions: - 6.3.4.8.1.
-The Discharger shall sample and analyze influent recycled water for any constituents for which it seeks adjustments at Monitoring Location INF-001 at least as frequently as the MRP requires for effluent monitoring at Monitoring Location EFF-001. - 6.3.4.8.2.
+- 6.3.4.9.
+Conditions for Recycled Water Use Adjustment for RARE Enhancement Project.
+Prior to any allocation of recycled water use adjustments to mass-based or concentration-based effluent limitations (see Table 2) for the RARE Enhancement Project (as described in Fact Sheet section 2.6), the Discharger shall satisfy all of the following conditions: - 6.3.4.9.1.
+The Discharger shall sample and analyze influent recycled water for any constituents for which it seeks adjustments at Monitoring Location INF-001 at least as frequently as the MRP requires for effluent monitoring at Monitoring Location EFF-001. - 6.3.4.9.2.
 The Discharger shall sample and analyze influent raw water for any constituents for which it seeks adjustments at Monitoring Location INF-002 at least once per year.
-The annual average concentration may be used in the calculations described in Provision 4.1.7. - 6.3.4.8.3.
-The Discharger shall determine the interval between the introduction of a limited constituent in recycled water and the appearance of that constituent in the final effluent. - 6.3.4.8.4.
+The annual average concentration may be used in the calculations described in section 4.1.7 of this Order. - 6.3.4.9.3.
+The Discharger shall determine the interval between the introduction of a limited constituent in recycled water and the appearance of that constituent in the final effluent. - 6.3.4.9.4.
 The Discharger shall submit a technical report demonstrating that the proposed adjustments will not impair beneficial uses in the vicinity of the discharge (such as by creating a zone acutely toxic to aquatic organisms).
-At a minimum, the report shall assess toxicity testing results and compare the effluent concentrations projected when using recycled water to the proposed adjusted effluent limitations. - 6.3.4.8.5.
-The Discharger shall submit one or more examples of how influent recycled and raw water concentrations, lag time, and effluent limitation adjustments will be calculated in accordance with Provision 4.1.7. - 6.3.4.8.6.
-The Discharger shall obtain written concurrence from the Executive Officer stating that these conditions have been met. - 6.3.4.9.
-Acute Toxicity (After U.S. EPA Approval of Toxicity Provisions).
-On the first day of the month following U.S. EPA's approval of the Toxicity Provisions, the discharge at Discharge Point 001 shall meet the following acute toxicity requirements, with compliance measured at Monitoring Location EFF-001 as described in the MRP.
-These requirements are the same as those required prior to U.S. EPA approval of the Toxicity Provisions; see section 4.1.3 of this Order.
-If the Discharger can demonstrate that toxicity exceeding these acute toxicity limits is caused solely by ammonia and that the ammonia in the discharge complies with the ammonia effluent limits in Table 2 of this Order, then such toxicity shall not constitute a violation of these acute toxicity limits.
+At a minimum, the report shall assess toxicity testing results and compare the effluent concentrations projected when using recycled water to the proposed adjusted effluent limitations. - 6.3.4.9.5.
+The Discharger shall submit one or more examples of how influent recycled and raw water concentrations, lag time, and effluent limitation adjustments will be calculated in accordance with section 4.1.5 of this Order. - 6.3.4.9.6.
+The Discharger shall obtain written concurrence from the Executive Officer stating that these conditions have been met.